You’re nearing the end of your pregnancy, and you’re READY to hold your baby in your arms, right?

 Waiting for labor to start can be so nerve-wracking.
 Trying new foods can help relieve the stress by at least giving you something to do!

-Even if none of these foods that induce labor work, you’ll at least be taking your mind off of your long wait.
+Even if none of these recipes work to induce labor, you’ll at least be taking your mind off of your long wait.
 Good luck and hang in there!

 Latest posts by Sarah Hankins (see all)